DeFinerOrg/Savings/README.md

 We recommend using [solc-select](https://github.com/crytic/solc-select) for switching the solc compiler version.

-## Compile the contracts and run the tests:
+## Compile the contracts and run tests:

 Clone the repository and follow these steps to compile the contracts and run tests: